computablee/DotMP/README.md

     work();
 });
 ```
+This function supports `depends` as a `params` parameter.
+`depends` accepts `DotMP.TaskUUID` objects, and marks the created task as dependent on the tasks passed through `depends`.

 This function adds a task to the task queue and is deferred until a tasking point.

+This function returns a `DotMP.TaskUUID` object, which can be passed to future `depends` clauses.

 ### Taskwait
 Given the OpenMP: